Miguel-Venegas/shopnest-frontend/README.md

 ## Overview

-The ShopNest frontend provides the user interface for two primary experiences:
+The ShopNest frontend provides the user interface for two primary experiences, with a primary emphasis on merchant product management:

+- **Merchants / Sellers** can authenticate and manage their product listings.
 - **Customers / Clients** can browse products and manage a shopping cart without creating an account.
-- **Merchants / Sellers** can authenticate and manage their product listings.

 The frontend is intentionally **stateless with respect to business logic**.
 It reflects backend state and validations rather than duplicating them client-side.